-Dow Corning acetoxy sealants can be applied directly from the caulking cartridge with either an air-operated or a regular hand-operated cartridge gun.
+Dow acetoxy sealants can be applied directly from the caulking cartridge with either an air-operated or a regular hand-operated cartridge gun.
 Be careful not to break the cartridge seal until you are ready to start.
 The clock starts ticking once the nozzle is clipped!
 Install backer rod material or joint filler, setting blocks, spacer shims and tapes as specified.
 Apply the sealant in a continuous operation using a steady, positive pressure adequate enough to effectively fill and seal the target joint.

 Step 5: Tooling